 Designer Angela Free created a transitional San Francisco pied-à-terre kitchen using soft colors, restraint in details and oversized accents.
-The custom-color light blue kitchen cabinets seemingly float on quarter-sawn oak floors bleached to a light creamy finish.
+The custom-color light blue kitchen cabinets seemingly float over the quarter-sawn oak floors that were bleached to a light creamy finish.
 Calacatta marble and seagrass limestone mosaic tiles highlight the backsplash whereas cream-color counters fade away.
 A pair of large Hicks pendants by Thomas O’Brien feature bronze with antique brass accents and white glass shades.
-While grand decorative fixtures (especially lanterns) are overused jewels, these have such an elegant theatrical appearance it’s easy to forgive this trendy detail.
+While grand decorative fixtures (especially lanterns) are overused jewels nowadays, these have such an elegant theatrical appearance it’s easy to forgive this trendy detail.

 (Sources: Angela Free Design, Thayer Hopkins Architects, David Livingston Photography)